 The Department of Gender and Sexuality Studies at UCI offers a graduate emphasis in Feminist Studies for students pursuing Ph.D. or Master's programs across the campus.
 Participating in the GFE provides students with advanced interdisciplinary training in Feminist Studies, and offers them an opportunity to become part a network of feminist scholars at UCI and beyond.
 GFE students are subscribed in our email listserv, which features current job openings, fellowship information, and important news about our upcoming events.
 Learn more...

-Law, Society & Culture Emphasis
+Law, Society and Culture Emphasis

 The Center for Law, Society and Culture sponsors the LSC Emphasis.
-The Emphasis is designed to instill an intellectual ethic on inter-discilinarity among participating students early in their training and to create trans-disciplinary communities of emerging socio-legal scholars whose intellectual development is enhanced by formal and informal exchange across diverse fields.
+This concentration is designed a) to instill an intellectual ethic on inter-disciplinarity among participating students early in their training and b) to create trans-disciplinary communities of emerging socio-legal scholars whose intellectual development is enhanced by formal and informal exchange across diverse fields.
 In the spring of each year, students in their first through third years of graduate study are invited to apply to the Emphasis, which is composed of 4 inter-connected components: 1) a year-long theory and research seminar, with each quarter taught by one faculty member from a different school at UCI; (2) cross-disciplinary mentorship and advising; (3) ongoing professionalization opportunities and responsibilities; and (4) a culminating intellectual project.
 Each student is assigned a faculty mentor outside of his or her home department and will meet with that mentor on a monthly basis to discuss the student's ongoing research.
 Learn more...

 Race and Justice Studies Emphasis

 Students from any UCI state-supported graduate or professional program, including J.D., Master’s and M.F.A. students, are eligible to apply to the Emphasis in Race and Justice Studies (RJS), housed in the Department of Criminology, Law and Society (CLS).
-The Race and Justice Studies Emphasis is comprised of four requirements that promote inclusive excellence in graduate training at UCI: (1) A first-year mentorship proseminar offered over three quarters by faculty from across campus whose research and teaching foster inclusive excellence; (2) One RJS-approved course offered under the supervision of the Emphasis; (3) A writing seminar in which a paper developed through the Emphasis will be workshopped and revised toward publication; and (4) A public presentation which translates the student’s RJS-influenced research for an interdisciplinary audience.
+The Race and Justice Studies Emphasis is comprised of four requirements that promote inclusive excellence in graduate training at UCI: (1) A first-year mentorship proseminar offered over three quarters by faculty from across campus whose research and teaching foster inclusive excellence; (2) one RJS-approved course offered under the supervision of the Emphasis; (3) a writing seminar in which a paper developed through the Emphasis will be workshopped and revised toward publication; and (4) a public presentation which translates the student’s RJS-influenced research for an interdisciplinary audience.
 Learn more...

 Students in the Ph.D. program often work with various Research Centers, including the Center for Evidence-Based Corrections, the Center in Law, Society and Culture, the Center for Psychology and Law, the Newkirk Center, the Irvine Lab for the Study of Space and Crime, and the Metropolitan Futures Initiative.

 Students in the Ph.D. program have a variety of financial support options.
-The most common sources of support are teaching assistantships and research assistantships.
+The most common sources of support are Teaching Assistantships and Research Assistantships.

 Additional funding is available through student loans, departmental and university fellowships, and outside funding sources.
-In addition to support during the academic year, students are often able to secure research grants from the department for the summer.
+In addition to support during the academic year, students are often able to secure research grants from the Department for the summer.
 These grants are allotted on the basis of academic standing and financial need.

 A number of housing alternatives are available for graduate students at UCI.
-Two apartment complexes, and a residence hall are available exclusively for graduate students and those with families who wish to live on campus.
-In addition, there are many off-campus options, including apartments/houses at the beach and apartment complexes just across the street from the university.
+Two apartment complexes and a residence hall are available exclusively for graduate students and those with families who wish to live on campus.
+In addition, there are many off-campus options, including apartments/houses at the beach or apartment complexes just across the street from the university.
 Due to their affordability and convenience, more than half of our graduate students choose to live on campus.